Logo

 Robin Williams already had a reputation for being funny, but Kahn criticized his antics as simple stand-up comedy.

-Robin Williams left Juilliard during his junior year in 1976 at the suggestion of Houseman, who said there was nothing more Juilliard could teach him.
+Robin Williams left Juilliard during his junior year in 1976, following Houseman's suggestion that the school had nothing more they could teach him.

 Robin Williams began performing stand-up comedy in the San Francisco Bay Area in 1976.